-- (1) The Directive aims to ensure that insurers maintain a capital adequacy level commensurate with their risk profiles to guarantee that they have enough financial resources to withstand financial difficulties, in such a manner that they have in place a sound system of governance, in particular a robust risk-management system and prudent written underwriting, investment and asset-liability management policies. - (2) This Directive enables Insurance Board to review and evaluate whether insurers comply with the rules and requires these insurers to report to Insurance Board. - (3) Insurance Board shall set out developing provisions of this Directive where relevant and shall set out the scope of information regarding the solvency condition of the insurer that should be publicly disclosed.
+- (1) The Directive aims to ensure that insurers maintain a capital adequacy level commensurate with their risk profiles to guarantee that they have enough financial resources to withstand financial difficulties, in such a manner that they have in place a sound system of governance, in particular a robust risk-management system and prudent underwriting, investment and asset-liability management policies. - (2) This Directive enables the Authority to review and evaluate whether insurers comply with the rules and requires these insurers to report to the Authority. - (3) The Authority shall set out developing provisions of this Directive where relevant and shall set out the scope of information regarding the solvency condition of the insurer that should be publicly disclosed.